ferortega/cf4j/readme.md

 	Kernel.getInstance().open(dbName, testUsers, testItems, "::");
 	```

 2. Now, we will build a loop to test both similarity metrics.
-Each similarity metric will compute the similarity of the `TestUser` wich any existing `User`.
+Each similarity metric will compute the similarity of the `TestUser` which any existing `User`.
 We will use the `Processor` class to speed-up the execution of these similarity metrics.

 	```Java
 	String dbName = "datasets/movielens/ratings.dat";